 Next you’re going to remove the RO membrane housing from its clips.
 You do not need to remove the clips themselves from the RO/DI unit (they are attached to the system via screws).
 Just grab the membrane housing firmly and pull up and away from the unit and the housing will snap out.

 Once you have the membrane housing removed you will need to disconnect the tubes from the fittings on the RO/DI unit.
-You could get by removing only the tube on the cap end of the RO/DI unit, but I personally find it simpler to do with the housing removed entirely.
-Sometimes after sitting for 3 years the caps are tough to remove and a second set of hands will help.
+You could get by removing only the tube on the cap end of the RO/DI unit, but itcan much simpler to do with the housing removed entirely.
+Sometimes after sitting for three years the caps are tough to remove and a second set of hands will help.

-Our RO/DI unit’s all utilize mur-lok push connect fittings.
-There super easy to install and they are equally easy to remove if you know how.
+Our RO/DI unit’s all utilize Mur-lok push connect fittings.
+They are quite easy to install and they are equally easy to remove if you know how.
 To remove the tubing you want to press in and hold the collet against the fitting (red part in image).
 Looking at the fitting it is a small plastic ring that surrounds the tubing, it may be flush against the fitting now but if you were to pull on the tubing it would move outwards with the tubing.
 Press this piece against the fitting itself and pull the tubing out in the opposite direction.

 Once the membrane housing is removed you want to unscrew the cap from the membrane housing.
 Over 3-5 years (sometimes longer) they can be a bit tough to remove, you may need a partner!
 Remember, righty tighty, lefty loosey.
 Once the cap is removed it will reveal the membrane.
 Make sure to keep track of the two O-rings on the membrane housing.
 One of them should be in the cap and the other on the main body of the housing.